caseyg/awesome/TOPICS.md

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - A Model Context Protocol (MCP) Gateway & Registry.
 Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
 Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE, Streamable HTTP).

-*   [jlowin/fastmcp](https://github.com/jlowin/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients
+*   [PrefectHQ/fastmcp](https://github.com/PrefectHQ/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients.

 *   [cloudflare/agents](https://github.com/cloudflare/agents) - Build and deploy AI Agents on Cloudflare